- Money for Art, Pt 1 – Arts Funding in America

 I would like to see a revivified NEA, and I could see it defining itself, to a degree, against popular culture, against the isolation that modern culture may foster, against the pursuit of the next disposable pop commodity, the next celebrity, the next hot fashion, the next videogame platform, the next trending Twitter feed that drives the entertainment industry and even our political universe today.
-What, after all, is a “non-profit” status for — if not to give those arts a tax break, those arts that don’t easily generate revenue for corporate culture’s bottom line?
+What, after all, is a “non-profit” status for — if not to give a tax break to those arts that don’t easily generate revenue for corporate culture’s bottom line?

 For many artists, this kind of divided, distracted, isolated and alienated audience following their work would be a godsend.
 Smith’s dismissal of all popular culture is extremely out of touch with the realities of art and entertainment today — starting with the many ways “high art” and the “pop arts” permeate each other.